AlgebraicJulia/AlgebraicRelations.jl/README.md

 #### Defining Types

-In order to define types for the presentation, we need to provide the name of the type (e.g. `Files` for compressed files of images) and then the Julia datatype which can store this type (The filename can be stored uniquely as a `String`).
+In order to define types for the presentation, we need to provide the name of the type (e.g. `File` for compressed files of images) and then the Julia datatype which can store this type (The filename can be stored uniquely as a `String`).
 The definition of all types that we will need for our example is as
 follows: